HelloYeew/HelloYeew/README.md

 ## My Personal Repositories

-- [💻 HelloYeew's MacBook Setup](https://github.com/HelloYeew/macbook-setup) : Will update with the dotfile too
+- [💻 HelloYeew's MacBook Setup](https://github.com/HelloYeew/macbook-setup) : Will update with the dotfile in this repo or make it seperately

 ## My Personal Website